ysbaddaden/minitest-js/README.md

 ## Browser support

 Minitest.js can be used from both Node.js and the browser.
-Any recent browser that supports ECMAScript 5 (ES5) should be fully supported.
-Legacy browsers may be supported using es5-shim & es5-sham.
+Any recent browser that supports ECMAScript 5 (ES5) should be fully supported, and most features (except for stub and matchers) should be compatible with any legacy browser.

+It has been successfully tested with IE6+ for example, and should be fully compatible with IE 10+, Firefox 4+ and Safari 5.1+.
+If you stick to assertions and mocks, any browser should be compatible (from IE6+).

 ## Documentation